Sandpit

 Objective

-Wübben Stiftung Wissenschaft sandpits invite researchers to work outside their comfort zone in unconventional constellations in order to give shape to an overarching topic and develop fresh approaches and research questions that promise to deliver innovative insights.
+Wübben Stiftung Wissenschaft sandpits invite researchers to work outside their comfort zone in unconventional group configurations in order to give shape to an overarching topic and develop fresh approaches and research questions that promise to deliver innovative insights.
 The program welcomes research topics that are not covered by the mainstream of existing funding opportunities and thus promise to break new ground.
 The format requires all participants to be outstanding, intellectually open-minded team players so as to create a setting in which established traditions of thought and disciplinary boundaries can be called into question.
 Participants should not have collaborated or published together previously.
 The goal of the program is to generate unorthodox ideas for projects that set out to tackle highly relevant challenges in today’s society.

 Funding